bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 #### **Step 3.2**: Allele frequency spectrum

-Plot a histogram showing the allele frequency spectrum (distribution) of the variants in the VCF (this is a per-variant metric, so with 10 variants and 5 samples, you'd only have 10 data points).
+Using your Python script above, extract the allele frequency of each variant and output it to a new file called `AF.txt` which contains only the allele frequencies -- one per line (potentially having the first line contain a header).
 This information is pre-calculated for you and can be found in the variant specific INFO field.
 Check the file header to decide which ID is appropriate.
+This is a per-variant metric, so with 10 variants and 5 samples, you would only have 10 allele frequencies.

+Plot a histogram showing the allele frequency spectrum (distribution) of the variants in the VCF.

 Make sure you label the panel appropriately.
 Set `bins=11` to avoid binning artifacts.